Use SCM Globe to draw any supply chain on a map of the world — and see how it performs!

-SCM Globe leverages Google Maps (or other mapping applications such as Apple Maps, OpenStreetMap, etc.) and lets you define the four entities to model real supply chains or design new ones.
-Shown here is the actual supply chain of a company that makes furniture in Indonesia and sells to customers around the world.
+SCM Globe leverages Google Maps and lets you define the four entities to model real supply chains or design new ones.
+These screenshots show the real supply chain of a company that makes furniture in Indonesia and sells to customers around the world.

 — FAST TRACK QUICK START —

 Scroll down further and read INTRODUCTION TO SUPPLY CHAIN SIMULATIONS.
 Then come back here and click on the 6 links below.
 This will take you 15 – 30 minutes and you will be ready to start.
 Revisit this material as needed and see even more detailed information in the Online Guide — just click the “Help” button in the upper right corner of any SCM Globe application screen.

 - Activate Prepaid Account or Purchase New Account – how to get your account on SCM Globe

 - Video Tutorials – three short videos show how to start building supply chain models and running simulations

 - Creating a New Supply Chain – quick introduction to creating a new supply chain from scratch